toxbee/fimpl/README.md

 ### Finding implementations

-If you use the __fimpl-metainf__ bindings for __fimpl-api__ you can retrieve the first implementation that honors type = "image/png", like so:
+If you use the __fimpl-metainf__ bindings for __fimpl-api__ you can retrieve the first implementation that honors `type = "image/png"`, like so:

 ```java
 ImplementationFactory factory = new ImplementationFactoryImpl(new MetainfReader());